4 min read

 Building a dynamic and scalable solution

-The team knew that in order to power search in a scalable way, they also needed to reduce human involvement and automate manual tasks related to Solr cluster operations.
+The team knew that to power search in a scalable way.
+They also needed to reduce human involvement and automate manual tasks related to Solr cluster operations.
 The goal was to build a dynamic and scalable solution.

 To support this, three key objectives were identified that would allow the AlphaSense SolrCloud Operator to function:

 - Automatically create, delete and replicate our SolrCloud collections

 - Continuously rebalance our SolrCloud clusters based on defined strategies